Piermuz7/GEnealogical_Data_COMmunication/README.md

 2. ```sh
    run on your favourite IDE but not forget adding ANTLR4 on your project libraries!

+Remember to press CTRL+D or CTRL+Z after GEDCOM stream if you copy and paste that GEDCOM stream.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Example Potter Family Tree